gofynd/fdk-client-swift/documentation/platform/COMMON.md

-Retrieve a list of locations associated with the company.
+Retrieve a list of countries, states, or cities based on the provided location_type and id parameters.

 *Returned Response:*